SeisComP/seiscomp/doc/base/glossary.rst

       earthquakes occur at lower frequencies than the frequency range between 0.7 Hz - 2 Hz used for the magnitude calculation.

-      In SeisComP3 mb is determined by simulation of a WWSSN short-period seismometer and then measuring the amplitudes in a 30 s time window at stations in the distance range of 5° to 105°.
+      In SeisComP mb amplitudes are measured on vertical-component seismograms in a 30 s time window after simulation of a :term:`WWSSN_SP` short-period seismometer.
+Amplitudes are considered within epicentral distances of 5° to 105°.

-      * Amplitude unit in SeisComP3 is **nanometer** (nm)
+      * Amplitude unit in SeisComP is **nanometer** (nm)
       * Distance range: 5 - 105°
-      * Time window: 30 s
+      * Time window: 0 - 30 s

    magnitude, broadband body-wave (mB)
       mB is a magnitude based on body waves like mb, but the amplitude is measured in a broad frequency range and longer time windows.
-Instead of amplitude measurements on displacement data together with the dominant period, the maximum velocity amplitude Vmax is taken directly from velocity-proportional records with V = 2πA/T. The time window for the measurement can be determined by the duration of the high-frequency (1-3 Hz) radiation (Bormann & Saul, 2008).
+Instead of amplitude measurements on displacement data together with the dominant period, the maximum velocity amplitude Vmax is taken directly from velocity-proportional records with :math:`V = 2 \pi A/T`.
+The time window for the measurement can be determined by the duration of the high-frequency (1-3 Hz) radiation (Bormann & Saul, 2008).
 This time window usually contains the phases P, pP, sP, PcP, but not PP. According to the long time window and broad frequency range used for amplitude measurements mB saturates not like mb.

-      In SeisComP3 a default time window of 60 s is actually taken for amplitude measurements at stations in the distance range of 5° to 105°.
+      In SeisComP a default time window of 60 s is actually taken for amplitude measurements at stations in the distance range of 5° to 105°.
 If the distance to the epicenter is known the time window is computed as